 4. Niagara Falls

-Niagara Falls is one of the most popular places to visit any time of the year, and this iconic waterfall is also a great destination to head to over the festive period.
+Niagara Falls is one of the most popular places to visit any time of the year, and this iconic waterfall is also a great destination to visit over the festive period.

 Ottawa is the perfect city to walk around and celebrate the festive season as you can put on some skates and explore the city via the Rideau Canal.

 Emily Cordonier, the blogger behind Embracing Ottawa, says the city is a favourite destination for many over the holiday season.
-She’s shared with us her most popular Christmas events in Ottawa:
+She’s shared with us why visiting Byward Market is a must:

-•Byward Market (Monday-Friday, 9am-5pm throughout the year) – “A favourite holiday destination is the Byward Market which is illuminated by thousands of lights and you can browse the many market stalls selling Christmas trees, wreaths, maple syrup and handmade gift ideas.
+“A favourite holiday destination is the Byward Market which is illuminated by thousands of lights, and you can browse the many market stalls selling Christmas trees, wreaths, maple syrup and handmade gift ideas.
 On the weekends you can even enjoy a free horse-drawn wagon ride around the market.”

 One unique place to celebrate Christmas in Canada is Vancouver.
 If you’re lucky enough to be spending time in the city over the festive season, then you’ll be delighted to see the city’s bounty of Christmas lights, markets and events against the backdrop of the snowy Coast Mountain Range.